Visit kystandards.org for sortable, downloadable standards and resources.

 Making Computer Science Fundamental

-Kentucky is making gains toward giving K-12 students access to computer science experiences to prepare them for high-demand career fields.
+Kentucky is making gains toward providing K-12 students greater access to computer science experiences preparing them for high-demand career fields.
+The state's first comprehensive plan was approved in 2021 with the primary focus of aligning resources to achieve this goal.
 Code.org

 , a national nonprofit dedicated to expanding computer science in schools, regularly assesses states progress in nine key areas to assist in achieving this goal.
 Here is Kentucky's current status in those key areas:1.
 Create a state plan for K-12 computer science2.
 Define computer science and establish rigorous K-12 computer science standards